NumerousCryo123/Thesis/README.md

 \right).
 $$

-Therefore, the full ionic-current expression is
+Therefore, the full ionic-current expression is:

 $$
 I_{\mathrm{ion}}